ARMmbed/mbed-os-5-docs/docs/reference/contributing/target/sai.md

 <h2 id="sai-port">Serial Audio Interface (SAI)</h2>

-Implementing SAI enables Mbed OS to emit and receive an audio data stream.
+The **Serial Audio Interface** allows you to send or receive an audio stream over a synchronous serial interface made of 3 to 4 lines.
+- SD : Serial data
+- BCLK : Bit Clock
+- WCLK : Word Clock
+- MCLK : Main Clock (optionnal)

+This interface is typically used with Codecs and DACs/ADCs to sample, process and output an audio signal.

+This is an highly configurable interface where a wide range of element can be adjusted to your need :
+- word length
+- data length (inside words)
+- clocks polarity & phase
+- data alignment...

+Please refer to your device's reference manual for more details on its capabilities.

+This API provides a generic way to receive or send audio sample through this interface.
+It is composed of fairly simple transfer and free functions plus a slightly more complexe init function.
+`sai_init` is in charge of initializing this the whole interface and ensuring that the requested format is supported by the device.
+It also has to make sure the clocks are configured to generate the requested frequency with a reasonable error margin (depending on the master/slave tolerance).

-<span class="warnings">**Warning:** We are changing the SAI API in an upcoming release of Mbed OS.
+<span class="warnings">**Warning:** We are introducing the SAI API in an upcoming release of Mbed OS.
 This page documents code that exists on a feature branch of Mbed OS.
-You can find details on how it may affect you in the [implementing the RTC API](#implementing-the-rtc-api) section.
+You can find details on how it may affect you in the [implementing the SAI API](#implementing-the-sai-api) section.

 ### Assumptions